cheeseyhub/learning_c/Readme.md

 <img width="700" height="551" alt="image" src="https://github.com/user-attachments/assets/9ba213db-bf26-44b9-b4af-2780726e1878" />

-#### **After any change to the file you need to compile and run the file again. so open the terminal and type "make windows" then "./main.exe" or you can also press the up arrow key in the terminal to cycle thhrough previous commands.**
+#### **After any change to the file you need to compile and run the file again. so open the terminal and type "make windows" then "./main.exe" or you can also press the up arrow key in the terminal to cycle through previous commands.**

 <img width="1042" height="675" alt="image" src="https://github.com/user-attachments/assets/3042fea2-4905-411e-aad9-61a32b77ee85" />